mejkp-07/Login_Page-CDAC-with-CAPATCHA-OTP--CDAC-Specific-/README.md

 ### This Project is made using React (Frontend) and Node.js (Backend) by connecting it with PostgreSQL Database.
 Additionally I have added the feature of entering capatcha and OTP verification in Login form and Register form respectively.

+### Important Note

+In this project database used belongs CDAC authority.
+So it will not run on another system.
+You may need to change DB address to run on another system (change here "server.js").

 ### Note

 Please once check you accountSid, authToken in server.js.
 It should match with your actual accountSid, authToken given in your Twilio account (https://console.twilio.com/?frameUrl=%2Fconsole%3Fx-target-region%3Dus1).